Lyrics for Tin Man as interpreted by Ice

-When things are real
+Sometimes late when things are real

-And the people share the gift of gab
+And people share the gift of gab

 Between themselves

-Some are quick
+Some are quick to take the bait

-And the catch the perfect prize
+And catch the perfect prize

-That waits among the shells
+That waits among the shelves

 But Oz never did give nothing to the Tin Man